Pwang0722/ExcelVBAxPromo/README.md

     MsgBox ("Done.
 Sheets are ready to check.")
 End Sub
 ```
-- Running the Macro to tidy up multiple sheets, including hiding and deleting unnecessary columns, rows, and data.
+- Running the macro to tidy up multiple sheets, including hiding and deleting unnecessary columns, rows, and data.

 Macro example for reformatting multiple worksheets:
   ```bash